What happens in good therapy is hard to explain to someone who has not yet experienced it.

 Therapy is about growth, revision, becoming.
 It is about gaining contact with an aliveness and self-evidence in your own experiential depths that will change how you feel about yourself and who you can become.

 We don’t know the answers, nor the outcome, before you enter therapy.
 Therapy itself is the pursuit of these answers.
 It is through therapy that the mysteries of your existence, of your choices, and of your hang-ups shall be unraveled.
 Not from a place of universal knowledge, but from an experience of your own personal truth.

-About me: I am Rune Moelbak, Ph.D., a psychodynamic therapist in Houston, Texas.
-To read more about my approach to therapy, visit my website: www.bettertherapy.com.
+About me: I am Rune Moelbak, Ph.D., a psychologist in Houston, Texas.